Alejogb1/job-board/blog-data/do-i-need-to-label-all-images-for-adding-attributes-to-a-kerastensorflow-multi-label-image-classifier.md

 id: "do-i-need-to-label-all-images-for-adding-attributes-to-a-kerastensorflow-multi-label-image-classifier"
 ---

-Alright, let's tackle this.
-I remember a project a few years back, working on a multi-label image classifier for a medical imaging system.
+Alright,  I remember a project a few years back, working on a multi-label image classifier for a medical imaging system.
 We faced this exact question regarding image labeling – how granular did we need to get, and how much data preparation was actually necessary?
 It wasn't a simple matter of 'yes' or 'no,' but rather a balancing act between accuracy and practicality.

 The core of the issue lies in understanding what multi-label image classification actually entails.
 Unlike single-label classification where an image is assigned to *one* category, in multi-label classification, an image can be associated with *multiple* categories simultaneously.
 Think of it like classifying a scene – it might contain both a 'car' *and* a 'building,' or in our medical case, an image could show multiple pathological features.
 This distinction is key, because it directly impacts how we approach labeling.